Finance & Local Government Transparency

 The Code requires local authorities to publish details (including job descriptions, responsibilities and staff numbers) of any senior employees earning over £50,000 per annum.
 Henley Town Council has one employee, the Town Clerk, earning over this amount.

-The Council's staff structure can be found here.
+The Council’s staff structure.

 Councillor’s allowances and expenses